logzio/logz-docs/_source/no-search/training.md

 Each session is generally 60 minutes.
 Below, we have an example agenda:

-#### Scheduled meeting times

-If you’d like to join us, simply register using this [Calendly link](https://calendly.com/stevemccabe-logz/logz-io-training-101).

-Sessions run on Mondays at 12:30 PM ET and Thursdays at 9:00 AM ET.

-Each session is 60 minutes.

 #### Training agenda

 **Logging with Open Search Dashboards and Logz.io**